 Wildfires are large-scale disturbances that can facilitate rapid spread of invasive species.
-Though native species may resprout and return over time, near-term conditions of increased sunlight, bare soil, and nutrients favor early colonizers.
-Indirect operational impacts can cause even greater
+Though native species may resprout and return over time, near-term conditions of increased sunlight, nutrients, and bare soil favor early colonizers.
+Indirect operational impacts can cause even greater problems.
+Activities associated with fire suppression and mop-up can cause soil disturbance or compaction and equipment brought in may be contaminated with weed propagules, while fire retardant can act as a fertilizer.

-For all of these reasons, conducting EDRR surveys the first 2-3 springs following a wildfire is very important.
+For all of these reasons, conducting EDRR surveys the first 2-3 years following a wildfire is very important.
 The table below shows a scheme for prioritizing areas to survey depending on the size of the fire.
 Checking a map of burn severity is also helpful as high severity areas tend to be the most heavily invaded.
+Most districts focus their post-fire EDRR surveys on dozer and hand lines.
+Any drainages or low-lying spots that collect extra moisture are also areas of likely invasion.
 For more information, see the Fire and Weeds resources in the appendices.

-Table 1.1 Hornizing areas for EDRR sarveys following within e
+Table 1.
+Prioritizing areas for EDRR surveys following wildfire

 Fire size Camps, Known Dozer Hand Retardant High Sensitive

 (acres) helibase, infestations lines lines severity habitat,

 drop pts burned rare spp.

-100 х х х х х х х
+100 х х x х х х x

 1,000 х х х х х х х

-10,000 x x x x
+10,000 х х х х

-100,000 x x x
+100,000 х х х

-1,000,000 x x x
+1,000,000 Х х Х